Premier League stars tackle weak pound

 Liverpool’s Brazilian playmaker Philippe Coutinho has signed a five-year contract worth between £150,000 ($189,000, 176,000 euros) and £200,000 per week.

-But Arsenal have yet to meet the demands of Mesut Ozil and Alexis Sanchez.
+But Arsenal has yet to meet the demands of Mesut Ozil and Alexis Sanchez.

 Reports suggest World Cup winner Ozil and Sanchez, twice winner of the Copa America, each want around £250,000 per week as they also factor in the cost of converting pounds into their native currencies.